ethbra-revature/planetarium/readme.md

 ### Successes

+[//]: # (What did you exceed in doing well?)

--
+- Consistently ahead of schedule
+- Personal research is crucial (Gherkin guides, Selenium docs)
+- Understanding the test suite model (runner -> cucumber -> handlers)

 ### Challenges

 - Browser alerts
 - Duplicate methods / Consolidation
 - Detecting table updates
+- "Guess-and-check" development

 ### Next Sprint
-Next sprint would involve the continuation of the software testing lifecycle, like addressing issues in the source code, test for those changes
+Next sprint would involve the continuation of the **defect lifecycle**, like addressing posed issues in the source code, testing for those changes, verifying, and so forth.
+A test suite would also require more in-depth tests, such as unit or integration testing.
+This would entail getting the source code as well.